paulmomtaz/WWW3RL/README.md

 To preview larger changes please install [Hugo](https://gohugo.io/installation/) and a Git client like [Sourcetree](https://www.sourcetreeapp.com/) or [Github Desktop](https://desktop.github.com/) if you're new to Git(hub).
 After pulling the WWW3RL repository, you can then start `hugo server` in a terminal to [develop and test the site](https://gohugo.io/getting-started/usage/#develop-and-test-your-site).
 A local version should be available at `localhost:1313`.

 ### Pictures
-For now all pictures need to be placed in the [static/images folder](./static/images) to be accessible when adding content.
+For now all pictures need to be placed in the [static/images folder](./static/images/) to be accessible when adding content.

 ### Text
 All text content is simply added to the [config.toml](./config.toml) in the root of the project.
 To add an item simply copy an existing item and change it to fit your needs.

+### Papers
+Add the PDF to the [static/documents folder](./static/documents/) and then create a new entry in the slider.

+### Slider/Carousel
+The rotating papers are defined in [carousel.yaml](./data/carousel.yaml) in the `/data` folder.
+There's three parts to add for each entry:

+ - `image` is the relative path to the image file, beginning with `/images/`
+ - `content_html` is treated as a plain text label
+ - `href` is the link that clicking on the text label opens, which should be the relative path to the PDF file, beginning with `./documents/`

 ### TUM Style
 To fit in with the visuals used by TUM we created a [TUM.css](./themes/hugo-elate-theme/static/css/tum.css) that holds the design.
 Please use the predefined colors: